-Make sure that you do not speed while traveling around town as you arelikely to come upon a herd of Elk walking the streets.
+Make sure that you do not speed while traveling around town as you are likely to come upon a herd of Elk walking the streets.
 The town has invaded their space so they roam freely among the streets when they choose.

-Kind Coffee is possibly my very favorite place in theentire town.
-It is a coffee shop that serves the very best coffee you will EVER taste.
+Kind Coffee is possibly my very favorite place in the entire town.
+It is locally owned, organic and Fair Trade sourced.
+It is the very best coffee you will EVER taste.
 I’m not a coffee drinker but I love their coffee…crave it even!
-Kind Coffee is a favorite among locals, and tourists as soon as they discover it, so there is usually a line out of the door during peak season.
-Don’t let the line discourage you.
-The baristas inside work fast while keeping a relaxed smile on their face and will be serving you your piping hot coffee before you know it.
-If you don’t want to choose coffee, you can choose from many different teas or other hot drinks.
-Just trust me and try Kind Coffee.
+Kind Coffee is a favorite among locals, and tourists as soon as they discover it, so there is usually a line.
+Don’t let the line discourage you!
+The baristas work fast while keeping a relaxed smile on their face and friendly atmosphere.
+They know what they are doing!
+Oh, and if you don’t want coffee, you can choose from many different teas or other hot drinks.
+Just trust me, and try Kind Coffee.

 Estes Park is a place that many choose to stay while exploring Rocky Mountain National Park (RMNP).
 The East entrance into the RMNP is located on highway 36 just 3.5 miles west of Estes Park.
 It is known as the Beaver Meadows Entrance Station and is a favorite starting point for many.
 When visiting Colorado let Estes Park be your base camp while you spend at least a couple of days exploring RMNP.
 I think you’ll be glad you did!